unixwzrd/venvutil/README.md

 # venvutil - Manage Conda and Pip VENV's with some simple functions and scripts

-This is release v1.0.2.This project is continuously evolving, becoming a catch-all for useful tools and shell functions that facilitate working with Python VENV's and LLM's.
+This is release v1.0.3.
+This project is continuously evolving, becoming a catch-all for useful tools and shell functions that facilitate working with Python VENV's and LLM's.

 ## Table of Contents